LicenseRocks/mega-flow/HOWTO.md

 1. Update the component code and make sure everything is working at least in Storybook.
 If needed, update the code of component story in `stories.js` file.
 2. Run `yarn build` and make sure build phase passes successfully and we have updated files in `dist` directory.
 3. Update the version of package either manually or using `npm version` (better to do it manually).
 4. Now run `npm publish`.
 Keep in mind that you should have configured you npm CLI before running this command.
 For that, you should login to npm and make sure you have access to @licenserocks packages using your account, and then use `npm login` to login into your account.
+For more information about how to login to NPM, visit this link: https://docs.npmjs.com/logging-in-to-an-npm-enterprise-registry-from-the-command-line .
 5. Commit your changes and push to Github repository.

 That's all!